 Chapter 7 is primarily used to eliminate unsecured debts that may include:

 - Some second mortgages and home equity lines of credit

 - Finance company and payday loans

 The Chapter 7 bankruptcy process usually lasts four to six months; the exact timeframe will depend on your unique situation and the various circumstances involved.

 At Karns & Kerrison, our lawyers can give you the information you need to make an informed decision.
 We can walk you through every step of the bankruptcy process and provide objective advice about your specific situation.
 We can help you protect your property, get out of debt, and begin a new chapter in your life.

-Contact Karns & Kerrison to schedule a free consultation with an experienced Rhode Island Chapter 7 bankruptcy lawyer.
+Contact Karns & Kerrison to schedule a free consultation with an experienced Providence Chapter 7 bankruptcy lawyer.
 We have represented clients throughout Rhode Island and Massachusetts since 1974.
 We are a debt relief agency.
 We help people file for bankruptcy under the Bankruptcy Code.